 Okemos High School

-Okemos, Michigan, has a plethora of neighborhoods, all with unique scenery and ethnic makeups.
+Okemos, Michigan, has a wide variety of distinctive neighborhoods, all with unique scenery and ethnic makeups.
 With over 55 neighborhood associations that call Okemos home, you can find whatever setting you’re looking for.
 You can find out more about the local neighborhood organizations at Meridian Charter Township.

 To get more information on Okemos events, visit Okemos Today.